 Bernard has been in the GM role for more than 15 years, prior to this position he was the production manager in the factory and both a tensile membrane project manager and engineering manager.

 His commitment to the business is paramount and his extensive knowledge of the operations ensures production, design and construction runs smoothly.

-A chartered accountant with a B.Com and 10 years of accounting experience, George keeps the back office of Structurflex and its New Zealand offices operating smoothly and efficiently — a task he manages with consummate ease.
-George enjoys a strategic view of Structurflex and its five subsidiaries, which enables him to contribute to key business decisions.
-George maintains strong relationships with suppliers and provides valuable input on the Group’s future direction.
+Experienced Finance and Commercial Manager with broad expertise and proven leadership skills, Darryl keeps the back office of Structurflex and its New Zealand offices operating smoothly and efficiently — a task he manages with consummate ease.
+Darryl enjoys a strategic view of Structurflex and its five subsidiaries, which enables him to contribute to key business decisions.
+Darryl maintains strong relationships with suppliers and provides valuable input on the Group’s future direction.

 Transport Sales Manager

 David has responsibility for sales related to Structurflex transport products, including curtain siders, roller doors and tensioners.
 His extensive knowledge of the transport industry, gained through running his own transport company, helps him to understand clients’ needs and recommend products that will go the distance.